Bloom Into You: Impact on the series

 There were several additions in the anime that Nakatani enjoyed, such as Yuu's student council election speech.
 The anime features several instances of Yuu depicted underwater as a visual metaphor, including one specific sequence from the beginning of the first episode where she reaches out through the water.
 As Nakatani particularly liked this imagery, she drew a similar image as the opening page of the 34th chapter of the manga.
 Additionally, the 39th chapter was influenced by the lyrics of the anime's ending theme.

 Media

 Manga

 The manga is written and illustrated by Nio Nakatani.
 It began serialization in ASCII Media Works' monthly magazine Dengeki Daioh on April 27, 2015 and ended on September 27, 2019.
 The eighth and final tankōbon volume of the manga was released in November 2019.
-Describing the series as having “…Adorable artwork and [a] charming love story,” Seven Seas Entertainment announced its licensing of the manga for English release in North America on February 14, 2016.
+Describing the series as having "adorable artwork and [a] charming love story", Seven Seas Entertainment announced its licensing of the manga for English release in North America on February 14, 2016.
 The manga is currently published in Japanese, English, Korean, Traditional Chinese, Simplified Chinese, Thai, French, Italian, German, Spanish and Vietnamese.

 The manga was relaunched as a full-color webtoon by Kadokawa Future Publishing's Tatesuku Comic imprint.
-It began serialization on BookWalker August 11, 2021.
+It began serialization on BookWalker on August 11, 2021.